value: $10,000

 completion

-• are an Australian citizen or permanent resident (or an SIMG)
+• are a current RACS Fellow or Trainee who is also an Australian citizen or permanent resident OR

-• live, train or have a primary practice in Victoria or Tasmania and continue to primarily practice or train in your state
+• AND live, train or have a primary practice in Victoria or Tasmania

 img3

-All data submitted in your application is securely stored and complies with the Bongiorno Group Privacy Policy
+All submitted data is securely stored in compliance with the Bongiorno Group Privacy Policy

 cover-image